coreos/fedora-coreos-pipeline/HACKING.md

 ```

 You may also want to provide additional switches depending on the
 circumstances.
-Here are some of them:
+Below are some of the options.
+To see more run
+`./deploy --help`.

 - `--pipeline <URL>[@REF]`
     - Git source URL and optional git ref for pipeline Jenkinsfile.